-- Maintain uniformity of materials and street frontages - Discourage loss of garage space and parking on frontages - Retain open-plan street-scene
+- Maintain uniformity of materials and street frontages - Encourage retention of garage spaces to avoid frontage parking - Retain open-plan street-scene

 3 Mill View, Sheepy Magna

 This group of mainly red-brick Victorian buildings includes Mill View Cottages (12 to 20 Main Road), Vine Cottage and the primary school.
 Mill View Cottages are believed to have been built around 1871-1881.
 They are a unique group of five cottages built by the owners of Sheepy Mill for their workers.
 They are among the very few three-storey buildings in Sheepy Magna.
 The cottages are of red-brick construction with decorative brick courses and some timber framing.
 The roofs are of plain tile with gabled dormers.
 Apart from vehicle parking on the foregardens, the frontages remain virtually unchanged.
 To the rear of Mill View Cottages are three detached houses in Farriers Court.
 These are largely hidden from the street-scene.
 The end building were formerly a farriers and an archway leads through to Farriers Court.
 Vine Cottage, built around 1794, was originally two cottages.